 - Resolve conflicts between animals in your home.
 If you've added a new cat or new dog to your family, follow our tip sheets to help them live in harmony.

-- If your dog is marking out of anxiety, talk to your vet about medicating them with a short course of anti-anxiety medication.
-This will calm them down and make behavior modification more effective.
+- If your dog is marking out of anxiety, talk to your vet about whether medications may be appropriate.

 - Consult an animal behaviorist for help with resolving the marking issues.